-HOW VAHS WILL IDENTIFY STUDENTS IN THIS GROUP
+HOW VAMS WILL IDENTIFY STUDENTS IN THIS GROUP

-While we anticipate that most students' needs are met by the wide variety of school-wide Tier I supports already in place, VAHS is committed to working with students who are achieving below grade level to help them achieve at high levels.
+Teachers use a variety of in-house standards based assessments, along with Smarter Balance Assessment, Interim Assessment Blocks, and Interim Comprehensive assessment results to determine the students who need additional supports.
 Teachers receive extensive training on effective intervention strategies utilizing the RTI model targeted towards the areas of greatest need.
 Our emphasis on high expectations for all students, no excuses, hard work, structured school environment and more all help to create a school culture of success and support.

-How VAHS will identify and meet the educational needs of students achieving below grade level
+In addition, the following paragraph describes how Summit is utilized to identify and meet the needs of student in achieving above grade level.